No. 18–Wage Recovery Appeals

 For more information about complaints under Part III of the Code, please contact the Labour Program at 1-800-641-4049 or consult its website.

 Important Note: You MUST file a wage recovery complaint with the Labour Program, not with the CIRB.

-Review by the Minister of Employment, Workforce Development and Labour (the Minister)
+Review by the Minister of Labour (the Minister)

 A person affected by a payment order, a notice of unfounded complaint or a notice of voluntary compliance made under Part III of the Code may request a formal review, in writing and with reasons, to the Minister, within 15 days after the day the order or notice was served.
 In requesting a review of a payment order, an employer or director must pay to the Minister in trust the amount indicated on the payment order and any required administrative fee (or give security, in a form satisfactory to the Minister), within 15 days after the day the order was served.
 In a review decision, the Minister may confirm, vary or rescind an order or notice.
 The Minister can also treat a request for review as an appeal of the order or notice, and refer the matter to the CIRB, without first undertaking a review.